pramsey/crunchyblog/intarraytags/index.md

 This query takes about the same amount of time as the integer array based query, **120ms**.

-## Drawbacks
+## Wins and Losses

 So are array-based models the final answer for tag-oriented query patterns in Postgres?
-Maybe, but with some caveats.
+On the plus side, the array models are:

+* Faster to query;
+* Smaller to store; and,
+* Simpler to query!

+Those are really compelling positives!

+However, there are some caveats to keep in mind when working with these models:

 * For the text-array model, there's no general place to lookup all tags.
 For a list of all tags, you will have to scan the entire `cats` table.
 * For the integer-array model, there's no way to create a simple constraint that guarantees that integers used in the `cat_tags` integer array exist in the `tags` table.
 You can work around this with a `TRIGGER`, but it's not as clean as a relational foreign key constraint.